anushreekhubele/Assignments/doc/exercises/zomato-synthesis.md

 ### What interviews revealed that data couldn't

 1. According to Rohan, restaurants frequently receive poor ratings due to delivery delays rather than food quality issues.
-Restaurant ratings may be conflating two distinct problems when the delay is beyond the restaurant's control.
 2. Meera reveals the restaurant owners' side of order cancellations — it's a supply problem, not a lack of willingness — but her feedback isn't taken seriously.
 3. Karthik & Rohan's quotes show Zomato added Gold restrictions layer by layer, and both saw their savings drop as a result.